dantol29/network-snake/README.md

 - [x] Zoom in & Zoom out
 - [] Improve graphics - draw smooth snake position transactions before new data arrives

-## If game scales - things to improve

-- A hashmap of `unordered_map<int fd, snakes>` to remove iterations over snakes vector
-- Add logic if data is not sent/received to socket in one write
-- Send only map around the snake (in case field gets really big)

 ## Materials

 1. https://www.cs.dartmouth.edu/~campbell/cs50/socketprogramming